 Criteria Excellent (4) Good (3) Fair (2) Poor (1)

-Content Demonstrates Demonstrates Shows little to
+Content Demonstrates Shows a good Demonstrates Shows little to

-0

 Understandin a thorough understanding limited no

 g understanding of most understanding understanding

 of the chosen aspects of the of the chosen of the chosen

 country's chosen country's country's

 culture, country, with culture, culture,

 history, some minor history, history,

 geography, inaccuracies geography, or geography, or

 and customs. or omissions. customs. customs.

 Information is Information Information is

-accurate, lacks depth or
+accurate, lacks depth or inaccurate or

 relevant, and accuracy. irrelevant.

 well-

 researched.

 Language Uses Uses a variety Uses basic Uses limited

 Proficiency advanced of vocabulary vocabulary vocabulary

 vocabulary and sentence and simple and basic

 and complex structures sentence sentence

 sentence appropriately. structures. structures.

-structures Communicate Communicatio Communicatio
+structures Communicate Communicatio

 effectively. s ideas clearly n may be n is unclear,

 Communicate with somewhat with frequent

-s ideas clearly occasional unclear, with errors in
+s ideas clearly unclear, with errors in

 and fluently. minor errors noticeable grammar and

 Minimal in grammar errors in pronunciation.

-errors in and grammar and -
+errors in and grammar and

 grammar and pronunciation. pronunciation.

-pronunciation. -
+pronunciation.

 Multimedia Presentation Presentation Presentation is Presentation is

 Presentation is visually is visually somewhat visually

 Quality appealing, appealing and visually unappealing,

 engaging, and well- organized.
 Utilizes a variety of multimedia elements effectively (e.g., images, videos, audio).
-Design enhances the overall message. organized.
+Design enhances the overall message. mostly well- organized.
 Multimedia elements are used adequately but may lack creativity or coherence.
-Design supports the overall message. lacks organization or coherence.
-Multimedia elements may be poorly integrated or irrelevant to the topic.
-Design does not enhance the overall message. or chaotic.
+Design supports the overall message. integrated or irrelevant to the topic. disorganized, or chaotic.
 Multimedia elements are either absent or used inappropriatel y.
 Design detracts from the overall message.
 Cultural Sensitivity and Respect Demonstrates a high level of cultural sensitivity and respect for the chosen country's culture, traditions, and people.
-Avoids stereotypes and portrays cultural aspects accurately and respectfully.
-Shows some awareness of cultural sensitivity and respect for the chosen country's culture, but may contain minor instances of stereotypes or inaccuracies. cultural sensitivity and respect for the chosen country's culture.
-Contains stereotypes or inaccuracies chosen country's culture.
-Contains numerous stereotypes or inaccuracies Oral Presentation Delivers the presentation Delivers the presentation Delivers the presentation Delivers the presentation Skills with confidence, clarity, and enthusiasm.
-Maintains eye with clarity and mostly engages the audience.
-Demonstrates with limited clarity or audience engagement.
-Demonstrates · · · · ·
+Avoids stereotypes cultural sensitivity and respect for the chosen country's culture, but may contain minor instances of stereotypes or respect for the chosen country's culture.
+Contains stereotypes or inaccuracies that could be Shows little to no cultural sensitivity or respect for the chosen country's culture.
+Contains numerous stereotypes or inaccuracies that are disrespectful.
+Oral Presentation Delivers the presentation Delivers the presentation Delivers the presentation Delivers the presentation Skills with with clarity with limited with poor confidence, and mostly clarity or audience clarity and little to no clarity, and enthusiasm. engages the audience. engagement. little to no audience Maintains eye Demonstrates engagement.

-.
-1 contact, some little Lacks engages the confidence confidence, confidence, audience, and but may lack enthusiasm, or enthusiasm, or effectively enthusiasm or eye contact. eye contact. uses verbal occasional Verbal and Verbal and and nonverbal eye contact. nonverbal nonverbal communicatio Verbal and communicatio communicatio n techniques. nonverbal n techniques n techniques communicatio are used are not n techniques inconsistently. effectively are used utilized. adequately.
-Overall Exceptional Good project Fair project Poor project Impression project that that meets that meets that does not demonstrates most some meet thorough expectations expectations expectations research, and but lacks and creativity, and demonstrates depth or demonstrates effective adequate clarity in limited communicatio research, certain areas. research, n skills. creativity, and Requires creativity, or Exceeds communicatio improvement communicatio expectations n skills. in research, n skills.
-Needs in all areas. creativity, or significant communicatio improvement n skills. in all areas.
+contact, some little Lacks

+engages the confidence confidence, confidence,

+audience, and but may lack enthusiasm, or enthusiasm, or

+effectively enthusiasm or eye contact. eye contact.

+uses verbal occasional Verbal and Verbal and

+and nonverbal eye contact. nonverbal nonverbal

+communicatio Verbal and communicatio

+n techniques. nonverbal n techniques n techniques

+communicatio are used are not

+n techniques inconsistently. effectively

+are used utilized.

+adequately.

+Overall Exceptional Good project Fair project Poor project

+Impression project that that meets that meets that does not

+demonstrates most some meet

+thorough expectations expectations expectations

+research, and but lacks and

+creativity, and demonstrates depth or

+effective adequate clarity in limited

+communicatio research, certain areas. research,

+n skills. creativity, and creativity, or

+Exceeds communicatio improvement communicatio

+expectations n skills. in research,

+in all areas. creativity, or 0

+communicatio improvement

+n skills. in all areas.